The Silver Dollar Fish is a popular freshwater aquarium fish.

 Although Silver Dollars are quite big, they are not aggressive.
 Any other large and peaceful species will get along just fine with them.

-Another example is Goldfish which prefer colder waters so also won’t be a suitable match.
+Another example of a non-compatible tank mate is Goldfish, which prefer colder waters, so also won’t be a suitable match.

 Keeping Silver Dollar Fish Together